groupvine/gv-doc/membership/importing.md

 |beth.blueberry@example.com   | Beth       | Blueberry  | black          |   x     |
 |quiet.quinn@example.com      | Quiet      | Quinn      | red            | Editor  |

+<div class="support">  <!-- START SUPPORT -->

+Every account (and every sub-group) must have at least one Admin member.
+When an account (or sub-group) is first created, the user that created the account (or sub-group) is initially added as an opted-in Administrator member.

+In order to demote this member to an Editor or regular Member role, a different member first needs to be promoted to Administrator, and then that Administrator (or some other Administrator) can then demote the original Administrator.
+For example, this means that if an Administrator tries to demote him/herself in a modify or overwrite import, that attempt is ignored.

+Note that the user that initially creates an account is also stored as the account "owner," but this is for informational purposes only and has no effect or relation to the members (or member Administrators) of the account, other than the fact that this account creater is the first Administrator member of the account.

+</div> <!-- END SUPPORT -->

 ## Lists